dasiths/NEventLite/README.md

 •	Installation of EventStore (Optional, There is a built in InMemoryStorageProvider too) "Event Store stores your data as a series of immutable events over time, making it easy to build event-sourced applications" - https://geteventstore.com/)

-Example Usage once the AggregateRoots, Events and StorageProviders has been setup.
+Usage once the AggregateRoots, Events and StorageProviders has been setup.
 See Example project.
 ------------------------------------
 ```C#
 //EventStorageProvider and SnapshotStorage provider can be injected.